The difference in Canada between an amateur hairdresser and barber, is how well they understand their tools, and how well they cut hair.

 The Rockwell Hardness Rating or HRC/HR determines the quality of scissor steel.
 This rating focuses on the overall hardness and strength of the scissors.
 You get better quality with the hardest scissor blades.

 Haircutting scissors are made of stainless steel.
 And, the Rockwell Hardness Scale measures the grade of the steel.
-Here is a list of what you can expect from low and high-quality haircutting scissors in Australia.
+Here is a list of what you can expect from low and high-quality haircutting scissors in Canada.

 |50 to 55 HRC||Low quality soft cutting blade||$50 to $199|